nanthapak/Data-algorithm/README.md

 # Data and algorithm class

-CODE : are my code for the exercises in class
+code : are my code for the exercises in class
-Package : contains the exercise template
+package : contains the exercise template